sparcules/Spark_Pixels/README.md

 3. If not already done, connect your Spark Core or Photon device to your home WiFi network.
     - **Spark Core** users: Use this app to connect your Core
     - **Photon** users: Use the Particle app found [here](https://play.google.com/store/apps/details?id=io.particle.android.app).
-4. You should see a list of your Cores, select your SparkPixel Core.
 4. A welcome screen should appear.
-5. Tapping anywhere on the screen should bring up the settings page.
-If this step got missed, open the menu and select **Settings**.
-6. ***Important*** select **Pixel Drivers** from the settings page to select your SparkPixel device.
-The app won't be able to communicate with your device` if you skip this step.
+The message should tell you how many devices you have that are online and programmed with the Spark Pixels firmware.
-7. Load the sparkPixel firmware on your device - see Flashing the Firmware below.
+5. If you haven’t done so already, load the sparkPixel firmware onto your device - see Flashing the Firmware below.
+6. If you have more than one Particle device it is recommended to navigate to the settings menu and select the **Default Driver**.
+The app will auto-open this device on startup.
+This allows for a faster start up.
-8. Enjoy controlling your Neopixels from your Android device.
+7. Enjoy controlling your Neopixels from your Android device.

 ## Flashing the Firmware